reflex-dev/reflex-web/docs/library/graphing/cartesianaxisgrid.md

 ## Example with Hidden Axises

-Axises can be set show or hidden using `horizontal` and `vertical` props.
+An axis can be set show or hidden using `horizontal` and `vertical` props.
 If set to `False`, no horizontal/vertical grid will be drawn.

 ```python demo graphing
 data = [